BerkmarVex/GitHub-Tutorial/README.md

 ## Uploading

  - `git add <file>` or `git add *`
  > Use the second one if you need to upload all changed files
+ - 'git add -u'
+ > Tells git to acknowledge delteded files
  - `git commit -m "comment"`
  - `git push`  **#Current Branch**
  - `git push origin <branch>` **#Other Branch**